The Role of Protein Structure in ADRs

 SAS Footprints as Predictors of Efficacy and Toxicity

 An emerging HOS analysis technique addressing the challenges for improved biotherapeutic safety and efficacy is hydroxyl radical protein footprinting (HRPF).
 HRPF has confidently detected defects in biopharmaceutical HOS and function ; detected defects in monoclonal antibody production (Mab) [9-11]; as well as detected biosimilar failure and storage induced defects for innovator products , with impressive fidelity.
-HRPF irreversibly labels a protein’s exterior surface by covalent reaction with hydroxyl (OH) radicals photolytically derived from hydrogen peroxide (H2O2), and when followed with subsequent mass spectrometric analysis, HRPF identifies the solvent addressable surface (SAS) of a protein by its increased mass [13-15].
+HRPF irreversibly labels a protein’s exterior surface by covalent reaction with hydroxyl (OH) radicals photolytically derived from hydrogen peroxide (H2O2), and when followed with subsequent mass spectrometric analysis, HRPF identifies the Solvent Accessible Surface Area (SASA) of a protein by its increased mass [13-15].
 Biotherapeutic SAS is in direct contact with the surrounding aqueous environment and constitutes the “business end” of molecular interaction.
 As such, SAS footprints are good predictors of biotherapeutic efficacy and/or toxicity.

 Limitations of Traditional Analysis Methods